-Issues: All passengers must provide an ID card to receive a discount.
-An individual must go to a location where passes are being sold to buy tickets and passes which are discounted - otherwise a cash fare must be paid to access the service.
-There is a cost associated with administration of photo IDs, and fare media points of sale.
+Issues: All passengers must provide an ID Opportunity: Smart card technology card to receive a discount.
+An individual would provide the ability for a person must go to a location where passes are to pre-load their cards in the comfort being sold to buy tickets and passes which of their home which would be more are discounted - otherwise a cash fare must convenient and increase ridership be paid to access the service.
+There is a opportunities.
+Photo ID's would not be cost associated with administration of photo IDs, and fare media points of sale. same discount and would eliminate the need to provide proof of eligibility.